-{¶16} Appellant, a pro se litigant, has a constitutional right to appeal his conviction in a criminal proceeding.
-State v.
+{¶13} Appellant, a pro se litigant, has a constitutional right to appeal his conviction in a criminal proceeding.
+See State v.
 Awkal, 8th Dist.
 Cuyahoga Nos.
 98532 and 98553, 2012-Ohio-3970, ¶2 (Blackmon, A.J.); Article IV, Sections 1, 2, and 3 of the Ohio Constitution (appeal "as a matter of right").
 An appeal "as of right" is "[a]n appeal to a higher court from which permission need not be first obtained."
 Black's Law Dictionary 74 (7th Ed.2000).
 In Ohio, in addition to the Ohio Constitution, pursuant to statute, "a defendant who is convicted of or pleads guilty to a felony may appeal as a matter of right."
 R.C.
 2953.08(A).

-{¶17} In cases wherein someone is found guilty and sentenced in a criminal matter and there is no prejudice to the state in the delay, a motion for delayed appeal should be granted.
+{¶14} In cases wherein someone is found guilty and sentenced in a criminal matter and there is no prejudice to the state in the delay, a motion for delayed appeal should be granted.
 I suggest that we should accept the delayed appeal, and review the record before this court.
 Appellate Rule 5(A) provides specifically for a delayed appeal if the thirty-day deadline to file is missed.
-There is also no set deadline for a delayed appeal appeal to be filed.
+There is also no set deadline for a delayed appeal to be filed.

-{¶18} In this case, appellant has filed a request for a delayed appeal nearly six months after his sentencing.
-The majority does not feel inclined to accept it, describing appellant's reasons for his delay as insufficient and contradicted by his plea agreement.
-However, the mechanical enforcement of a single appellate rule should not take precedence over enforcement of the law as a whole nor the Ohio legislature's intent to create an appeal as of right.
+{¶15} In this case, appellant has filed what the majority considers to be a request for a delayed appeal-five months after his resentencing.
+The majority does not feel inclined to accept it because appellant did not give a reason for missing the underlying deadline for filing his appeal.
+The mechanical enforcement of a single appellate rule should not take precedence over enforcement of the law as a whole nor the Ohio legislature's intent to create an appeal as of right.
 The majority, in emphasizing form over function, is placing an unnecessary barrier in front of appellant by its strict reading of the rule.

-{¶19} The Rules of Appellate Procedure are meant to provide a framework for the orderly disposition of appeals.
+{¶16} The Rules of Appellate Procedure are meant to provide a framework for the orderly disposition of appeals.
 In re Beck, 7th Dist.
 Belmont No. 00 BA 52, 2002-Ohio-3460, ¶29.
-However, "'[o]nly a flagrant, substantial disregard for the court rules can justify a dismissal on procedural grounds."
+However, "[o]nly a flagrant, substantial disregard for the court rules can justify a dismissal on procedural grounds."
 Id. at ¶28, quoting DeHart v.
 Aetna Life Ins.
 Co., 69 Ohio St.2d 189, 193 (1982).
 The Supreme Court of Ohio has instructed the lower courts of this state that cases are to be decided on the merits, and that the various rules of court are to be applied so as to achieve substantial justice.
 See, e.g., State ex rel.
 Lapp Roofing & Sheet Metal Co., Inc. v.
 Indus.
 Comm., 117 Ohio St.3d 179, 2008-Ohio-850, ¶12; DeHart at 192.
 Consequently, strict adherence to the appellate rules must yield when a procedural error is inadvertent, and a party or counsel acted in good faith.
 See, e.g., Beck at ¶29.

-{Q20} The Staff Note to the 1994 Amendment to App.R.
+{¶17} The Staff Note to the 1994 Amendment to App.R.
 5(A) also indicates that the rule is to be given a flexible, liberal interpretation.
 Prior to the amendment, defendants were required to set forth the errors claimed and evidence relating to the claimed errors.
 Id.
 The amendment merely retained the requirement that the would-be appellant set forth his or her reasons for the delay.
 Id.
 In explanation, the Staff Note provides in part: